 1. Virtual Queue

-*NOTE – with the park now open, this attraction is still under a Virtual Queue experience.
+*NOTE – This attraction is under a Virtual Queue experience.
 There are currently two times per day to schedule your virtual boarding group via your MyDisneyExperience App.

 Guests are required to reserve a spot in line via the My Disney Experience app.
-You may only do this once you (and the other members of your boarding party) have scanned through the turnstiles at Hollywood Studios.
 The app will give you your boarding group number — while waiting for your number to be called, you are free to walk through the park and experience other attractions.
 There are several screens throughout the park with the current boarding grounds being boarded; additionally, guests can get this information through the app.
 Once it is your turn to board, guests will receive a push notification that they can board — guests have two hours to make it to the attraction to board.

 2. Multiple Ride Systems